On the Pinned Distances Problem in Positive Characteristic: Proof of Theorem

 Let us prove the following claim, which immediately proves Proposition~\ref{prop:bisectors}. \begin{claim} Let $r\neq 0$, and suppose, if $\F$ has positive characteristic $p$, that $|A|\leq p^{4/3}$.
 Suppose that at most $M$ points of $A$ are collinear or co-circular in $\F^2$.
 Then

 \end{claim}

-\begin{proof}[Proof of Claim~\ref{claim}] Passing to an extension of $\F$ can only increase the quantity we seek to bound, so we assume, without loss of generality, that $\F$ is algebraically closed.
+\begin{proof}[Proof of Claim~\ref{claim}] The value of $\I(S_r,\mathcal{A}(S_r))$ is the same if we work in an extension of $\F$, and so we assume without loss of generality that $\F$ is algebraically closed.

-We embed the set $S_r$ in $\SF$ by fixing a segment $s_r$ in $S_r$ and identifying an element $(a,a')\in S_r$ with the inverse of the rigid motion that takes $s_r$ to $(a,a')$.
+Let us embed the set $S_r$ in $\SF$ as follows.
+First we fix an element $(a,a') \in S_r$.
+Then we identify the segment $s_r\in S_r$ with the inverse of the rigid motion that takes $s_r$ to $(a,a')$.
 This rigid motion always exists, for one can translate $a$ to the origin, and then find the corresponding rotation, for $r\neq 0$.
-Let $G_r$ denote the set of transformations in $\SF$ corresponding to segments in $A^2$.
+Let $G_r$ denote the set of transformations in $\SF$ corresponding to segments in $S_r$.
+To summarise, the point $g \in G_r$ corresponds to a fixed line segment $s_r \in A^2 $ of length $r$.

+To each segment in $S_r$, we will associate a \emph{projective plane}\/ in \PF{}.
+More precisely, the plane is associated to the set $\mathrm{Ax}(s_r)$ characterised by a segment $s_r \in S_r$.
+We proceed to describe this.

-Now we will associate a \emph{projective plane}\/ in \PF{} to each segment in $S_r$.
-Choose $\tau$ so that for all $g,h\in G_r$, the transformation $g^{-1}h$ has no fixed points on the non-isotropic line $\ell_\tau$ (introduced on p.~\pageref{elltau}); this is possible since $\F$ is algebraically closed, so there are infinitely many choices of $\ell_\tau$, but only a finite number of products $g^{-1}h$.
+We will first choose, following the notation of p.~\pageref{elltau}, a non-isotropic line $\ell_\tau$ so that for all $g,h\in G_r$, the transformation $g^{-1}h$ has no fixed points on $\ell_\tau$; this is possible since $\F$ is algebraically closed, so there are infinitely many choices of $\ell_\tau$, but only a finite number of products $g^{-1}h$.
+By a slight abuse of notation, define also $\tau \in \SF$ to be the map of reflection over the fixed line $\ell_\tau$.
 Recall that $R_\tau$ is the set of axial symmetries composed with a reflection about $\ell_\tau$ and that $\kappa(R_\tau)$ is contained in a projective plane, which we also denote by $\kappa(R_\tau)$.
+We remind the reader that $\kappa$ is the kinematic mapping.

-Let $g$ be the element of $\SF$ corresponding to $(a,a')$.
-By Proposition~\ref{prop:kinematic-equivariant}, the transformation $\phi_g$ is projective, hence the set $\phi_g(\kappa(R_\tau))$ ($\kappa(R_\tau)$ is the entire plane here) is a projective plane in $\PF$.
+For $g \in \SF $ a transformation corresponding to an element in $S_r$, it follows from Proposition~\ref{prop:kinematic-equivariant} that the transformation $\phi_g$ is projective.
+In particular, since $\kappa(R_\tau)$ is the entire plane (where $\kappa $ is the kinematic mapping) it follows from projectivity that the set $\phi_g(\kappa(R_\tau))$ is a projective plane in $\PF$.